 Contributions to Bitcoin

-Malmi’s contributions were wide-ranging and foundational.
-He ported the Bitcoin software to Linux, making it accessible beyond Windows for the first time.
-He set up and managed the bitcoin.org website, which served as the primary information hub for the project.
-He also created the original Bitcoin forum (which later evolved into BitcoinTalk), providing the community with its first dedicated discussion platform.
-Satoshi acknowledged Malmi’s contributions in the Bitcoin 0.2 release announcement (December 2009):
+Malmi ported the Bitcoin software to Linux, making it accessible beyond Windows for the first time.
+He set up and managed the bitcoin.org website, the project’s primary information hub.
+He also created the original Bitcoin forum (which later became BitcoinTalk), the community’s first dedicated discussion platform.
+Satoshi acknowledged the contributions in the Bitcoin 0.2 release announcement (December 2009):

 “Many thanks to Martti (sirius-m) for all his development work.”